CASUS - Center for Advanced Systems Understanding

-- fundamental understanding of strongly correlated quantum systems
+- fundamental understanding of strongly correlated quantum systems,

-- knowledge of planetary and stellar interiors
+- knowledge of planetary and stellar interiors,

-- understanding of astrophysical processes
+- understanding of astrophysical processes, and

-- development of plasma-based compact particle accelerators for applications such as tumor radiation therapy or compact X-ray light sources
+- development of plasma-based compact particle accelerators for applications such as tumor radiation therapy or compact X-ray light sources.

 Research Focus: Earth System Research